mdn/content/files/en-us/web/css/animation-timing-function/index.md

     - `linear(<number> <percentage>{1,2}, …)`

       - : The function interpolates linearly between the provided easing stop points.
 A stop point is a pair of an output progress and an input percentage.
 The input percentage is optional and is inferred if not specified.
+If an input percentage is not provided then the first and last stop points are set to `0%` and `100%` respectively, and the stop points in the middle receive percentage values derived by linearly interpolating between the closest previous and next points that have a percentage value.

     - `steps(<integer>, <step-position>)`